MiguelCos/MSstats_labelfree_preprocessing/README.md

 ---
 # MSstats label-free preprocessing

-This repo contains a script and a Rmd file for the pre-processing and normalization of MaxQuant output files through the `MSstats` R package.
+This repo contains a script and a Rmd file for the pre-processing and normalization of MaxQuant or DIA-NN output files through the `MSstats` R package.
 The output is a tabular file in wide format (1 row per protein, 1 column per sample/condition) that could be used as an input to run statistics with `Limma` or similar.

-## Instructions for using the script and to create a reproducible report of your normalization step
+## Instructions for using the script for your normalization step starting from MaxQuant outpus

 1. Download/clone the contents of this repo into your local computer.
 This should create a R project folder with the script to run the preprocessing.